 Income in the UK

-If you work 40 hours a week with the minimum wage, providing you are 25 or over, you get a total of £14,976 per year.
 To calculate your wage correctly, you have to multiply the number of hours you work per week with the hourly wage.
 The resulting number should be multiplied by 52 (weeks) to get the real yearly salary.
-Please note that most employers will also offer bonuses and the possibility to work overtime.
+Kindly note that most employers will also offer bonuses and the possibility to work overtime.
 Check with the HR department if in doubt.

-Is £15k enough to live off of in Britain?
-Yes and no. If you live rent free, then you most certainly can survive without an issue.
+Is £20k enough to live from in Britain?
+Yes and no. If you live rent-free, then you most certainly can survive without an issue.
 If you need to pay rent, then your only hope is to share accommodation with other professionals or with your partner.

-If you are a couple, both working on minimum wage, your joint income will be £30k before tax, which is a relatively acceptable.
-You will be able to rent a one bedroom apartment, pay bills, and share the costs of food.
-You probably won’t afford holidays, dinners out or fun purchases.
-Of course, it all depends on individual lifestyles, so it’s difficult for me to predict.
+If you are a couple, both working on minimum wage, your joint income will be just under £40k before tax, which is in line with the median household income in the UK.
+You will be able to rent a house, pay bills, and share the costs of food.

-To give you an idea on costs here is a breakdown.
+To give you an idea of costs, here is a breakdown.

-The most expensive places to rent in the country are unsurprisingly all in London – where a two-bed Kensington & Chelsea flat will cost you a staggering £2,970 per month, whilst the cheapest rent in the UK is in Pendle, Lancashire, where on average renters of two-bed properties pay just £368 per month.
+The most expensive places to rent in the country are unsurprisingly all in London – where the average rent in Kensington & Chelsea is £3,053 per month, whilst the cheapest rent in the UK is in Hull, where on average rent is £395 per month.

 Taxes in the UK

 The UK tax year runs from 6 April of one calendar year to 5 April of the subsequent year.
-Remember that the UK treats spouses as separate entities and taxes them as individuals, with the exception of a small allowance for the purpose of income taxes.
+Remember that the UK treats spouses as separate entities and taxes them as individuals, except a small allowance for income taxes.

 To determine how much tax you need to pay, you can use this calculator.
 You can also read about your allowance tax credits.
-In the UK, an individual is liable for various taxes with the exception of VAT.
+In the UK, an individual is liable for various taxes except VAT.
 The basic formula for taxes is to sum your personal income and benefits, subtract your personal allowance, and then pay the appropriate rate on the difference.
-For the 2016/17 tax year, all individuals are allowed a personal allowance of GBP 11,000.
-UK income tax rates are calculated based on your income.
+For the 2022/2023 tax year, all individuals have a personal allowance of £12,570 UK income tax rates are calculated based on your income.
 The more you earn, the more you have to pay.

-If you are a self-employed individual you must register with the HMRC and filed your income taxes on a yearly basis.
-Most corporations are taxed at 20% rate of their net profits.
+If you are a self-employed individual, you must register with the HMRC and file your income taxes on a yearly basis.
+Most corporations are taxed at a 19% rate of their net profits.
+However, for some large companies, Corporation Tax Rate is due to increase in 2023 from 19% to 25%.

 You have a National Insurance number to make sure your National Insurance contributions and tax are recorded against your name only.